List of The Shield characters: Steve Billings

 Dutch intensely dislikes his fellow Detective Steve Billings, and the two come to blows at least once.
-Billings often humiliates Dutch but also turns to him to cover up a mistake or illegal activities (such as purchasing vending machines for the Barn to use inside the precinct in order to turn a profit, which is expressly against department rules).
-In season 6, the two were partnered up by the newly promoted Captain, Claudette Wyms, because neither of them was currently assigned a partner, much to Dutch's displeasure.
-Further complicating things was Claudette's openly siding with Billings when Dutch objected to the pairing.
+Billings often humiliates Dutch but also turns to him to cover up a mistake or illegal activities (such as purchasing vending machines for the Barn to use inside the precinct for profit, which is against department rules).
+In season 6, the two were partnered by the new Captain, Claudette Wyms, because neither of them had a partner, much to Dutch's displeasure.
+Further complicating things was Claudette openly siding with Billings when Dutch objected to the pairing.
 The partnership worked well, as Billings' weary pragmatism counterbalanced Dutch's sense of abstraction.

 Billings was sick of Dutch's needling about his various illegal actions.
 He reacted by pulling a prank on Dutch, playing Cupid between Officer Tina Hanlon, Dutch's secret crush, and the new Strike Team leader Kevin Hiatt, and making Dutch an unwilling witness while they were having sex.
 Before Dutch could confront him, Billings took a short leave from the Barn to pursue a personal injury lawsuit against the department.
 Dutch was instrumental in proving the biggest charges were bogus, but had to be partnered again with Billings when he was reinstated, and who still decided to put as little effort as possible in his job.
 After the suicide of a man he had wrongfully suspected, a humbled Dutch turned to Billings and asked him to be more involved, realizing that he was only good at his job when he had somebody to challenge his views.

 In the final episodes, Billings had false evidence planted in a former sexual delinquent's house, as his former wife and his daughters were frightened by his living in the vicinity.
 When Dutch realized that, he confronted Billings.
-Billings agreed to make the charges against the delinquent drop and in exchange, Dutch half-heartedly wrote a report backing Billings in his ongoing lawsuit.
+Billings agreed to make the charges against the delinquent drop and in exchange, Dutch half-heartedly wrote a report backing Billings in his lawsuit.
 Dutch finally rewrote the report as requested by Steve's attorney (who was played by Jay Karnes' real life wife) who convinced Dutch that her client should not be humiliated and should get a fair settlement.
 She also gave Dutch her card, hinting that she had more than just a professional interest in him.
 Billings made a cameo appearance on the television series S.W.A.T., during the events of "Day of Dread".